Temps and termites are on the rise. Schedule your free inspection today.

 • Clean up food waste when you are finished eating

 The general rule for bees is “don’t bother them and they won’t bother you.”
 However, the threat of a sting can be worrisome.
 If you are experiencing bee activity on your property or if you see a hive, contact Western Exterminator.
-Our pest specialists can help determine the best course of action for your home or business.
+Our pest technicians can help determine the best course of action for your home or business.

 Schedule a pest inspection today!